Skip to content

 IFS Cloud Master Repository - Contains all the source files for IFS Cloud core releases.

 Artifactory - ALE solution delivery artifacts, binaries, packages, files, logs, and containers are stored in the JFrog Artifactory.
-This functions as the central hub for storing and retrieving all key artifacts used within the Lifecycle Experience platform.
+This functions as the central hub for storing and retrieving all key artifacts used within the Lifecycle Experience Platform.

 Azure DevOps Services - This consists of Azure repositories hosting the customer solution and Azure build pipelines hosting some of the LE platform’s legacy automation.